Reading at Seabrook Church of England Primary School

 - Book Week/World Book Day – A new theme every year with school wide activities and events, including book themed dress up days.

 - Book recommendations – Children are regularly encouraged to recommend books to other children by sharing book reviews/recommendations.
+These are shared with parents/carers also.

 - Daily story time in every class – A rich variety of stories and texts are available in every class, with the current class text being displayed outside the classroom.